CatalogueOfLife/general/docs/ASSEMBLY.md

 # Catalogue of Life Assembly

 The Catalogue of Life is build by assembling non overlapping taxonomic groups taken from source datasets.
 We call these groups taxonomic *sectors* and a single source dataset may contain multiple sectors, e.g. ITIS or WoRMS.
 Selecting appropriate sectors for the CoL is an important editorial decision.
-The editor also reviews the quality and overlap of the original sources as well as the final resulting Catalogue before it can be released.
+The editorial board also reviews the quality and overlap of the original sources as well as the final resulting Catalogue before it can be released.

 All data passes a number of steps before it ends up in the public CoL: